countnazgul/qlikview-file-system-access/README.md

 * /clearfolderfiles/[folder] - delete all files inside the specified folder.
 All subfolders will NOT be deleted
 * /clearfolderall/[folder] - delete all files and subfolders inside the specified folder
 * /qvscriptslist - the app allows to host static files.
 The idea is to host predefined qv scripts which can be called from qv itself
 * /qvscripts/:file - return the content of the specified txt file.
 See blow how to include the file in qv

 #### Specifics
   * the file and folder names must contain the full path
-  * the file and folder names must be url encoded (how to implement url encoding inside QV script see the part below)
+  * the file and folder names must be url encoded (see the part below)

 #### URL encoding inside QlikView

 Before send the request to the app from inside the qlikview the path must be url encoded.
 The mapping table below can be used to encode the path:

-    URLEncode:
+    %QVFSA_URLEncode:
       Mapping Load * Inline [
         String  , UrlString
         '%'     , '%25'